 The names of these peoples read like a list of shadowy ancient nightmares: The Goths.
 The Huns.
 The Magyars.
 Hephtalites.
 Göktürks.
 Tatars.
 Mongols.
 These “uncooked barbarians” were poorer, colder, hungrier and more desperate than their “cooked” counterparts; and their desperation made them even more ferocious than their relatives on the fringes.

 For “civilized” peoples, the steppe was an impenetrable black hole; its internal politics an utter mystery — and when an unknown tribe erupted from those depths without warning, burning farms and slaying villagers, it’s not hard to understand why priests of many religions described them as demons from hell.

-Who represented a sort of “Scythians 2.0,” at least in military terms.
+These shifts heralded the arrival of the Huns — who represented a sort of “Scythians version 2.0,” at least in military terms.

 Throughout the medieval period, successive waves of Turks, Uyghurs, Magyars and other peoples from the deep interior would push outward and settle (at least somewhat) into sedentary life — until they were overrun by hungrier, fiercer nomads… who looked quite a bit like their ancestors.

 The Mongol armies of Genghis Khan arguably brought this pattern to a crashing finale.
 Though their empire fragmented and dissolved in just a few hundred years, in the 1300s CE, no other people has ever surpassed the Mongols in the art of steppe warfare.